Passive vs. Active Recovery: Which Path Are You Taking?

 The two main recovery approaches are passive and active recovery.
 While both methods can have their benefits, passivity may adversely impact your ability to prioritize your recovery and stay sober.
 Understanding the similarities and differences between both approaches is essential to maintaining an active engagement with your treatment and recovery.

-What is a Passive Approach to Addiction Recovery?
+What Is a Passive Approach to Addiction Recovery?

 If you take a passive approach to your recovery, you are essentially just going through the motions.
 Regardless of the motivation to enter a treatment program — for yourself, a loved one or a court mandate — you limit your engagement with the recovery program with this mindset.